trimble-oss/website-modus.trimble.com/content/components/web/introduction/_index.md

 The web library of Modus components is a set of building blocks for designing and developing cohesive, consistent, and responsive web-based applications and workflows.
 Web-based applications utilize web browsers and web technology to perform tasks.
 Since web apps run on browsers, they require an internet connection to use.

 Use these patterns if your application runs in a browser on a desktop computer, laptop, tablet and/or smart phone under normal lighting and environmental conditions.
-If your application runs specifically on a smart phone, use the Mobile Components (__coming soon!__) instead.
+If your application runs specifically on a smart phone, use the [Mobile Components](/components/mobile/) instead.
 If your application is used on a mobile device in the field or in a cab of heavy machinery, use the [In-Field Components](/components/in-field/) instead.

 ## Modus Web UI Kits